sanjurosaves/chameleon/README.md

 # DPCM audio compression encoder & decoder v0.1

 ### Description
-Basic implementation of DPCM audio compression, achivieving 1.88:1 compression.
+Imperfect simple implementation of DPCM audio compression, achivieving 1.88:1 compression.
+This is an extremely basic, purely academic implementation with no practical use case, as the codec yields an extremely noisey audio stream.

 ### Environment
 This program was developed and tested on `Ubuntu 14.04 LTS`.